The valuation theory of deeply ramified fields and its connection with defect extensions: Introduction

-\begin{proposition} Under the above assumptions, the valued field $(K,v)$ is a gdr field if and only if $(Kv_0,v_p)$ is. \end{proposition} \n Note that by part 2) of Theorem~\ref{connprop}, $(Kv_0,v_p)$ is already a semitame field once it is a gdr field.
+\begin{proposition} Under the above assumptions, the following assertions are equivalent: \sn a) $(K,v)$ is a roughly deeply ramified field, \sn b) $(Kv_0,v_p\circ \ovl{v})$ is a deeply ramified field, \sn c) $(Kv_0,v_p)$ is a deeply ramified field, \sn d) $(K,v)$ satisfies (DRvr) and $vK$ is roughly $p$-divisible. \end{proposition} \n Note that by part 2) of Theorem~\ref{connprop}, the properties ``semitame field'', ``deeply ramified field'' and ``rdr field'' are equivalent for $(Kv_0,v_p)$.

-\pars From Theorem~\ref{connprop} and Proposition~\ref{gdrrk1} it can be deduced that the three properties ``semitame'', ``deeply ramified'' and ``gdr'' behave well for composite valuations. \begin{proposition} Take an arbitrary valued field $(K,v)$ and assume that $v=w\circ\ovl{w}$ with $w$ and $\ovl{w}$ nontrivial.
-Then $(K,v)$ is a gdr field if and only if $(K,w)$ and $(Kw,\ovl{w})$ are.
-If $\chara Kw>0$, then for $(K,v)$ to be a gdr field it suffices that $(K,w)$ is a gdr field.
-The same holds for ``semitame'' and ``deeply ramified'' in place of ``gdr''.
+\pars From Theorem~\ref{connprop} and Proposition~\ref{rdrrk1} it can be deduced that the three properties ``semitame'', ``deeply ramified'' and ``rdr'' behave well for composite valuations. \begin{proposition} Take an arbitrary valued field $(K,v)$ and assume that $v=w\circ\ovl{w}$ with $w$ and $\ovl{w}$ nontrivial.
+Then $(K,v)$ is an rdr field if and only if $(K,w)$ and $(Kw,\ovl{w})$ are.
+If $\chara Kw>0$, then for $(K,v)$ to be an rdr field it suffices that $(K,w)$ is an rdr field.
+The same holds for ``semitame'' and ``deeply ramified'' in place of ``rdr''.